tacotuesday/reading_list/README.md

-# reading_list
+# Reading list
-Code snippets from books from which I'm learning
+This repo will hold the code snippets from books I'm currently reading/working through.